lempere/openseadragon-annotations/README.md

 ### Supported Browsers

 The plugin works on Chrome, Firefox, Opera and Safari.
 Internet Explorer 9 and above and Microsoft Edge are also supported, but performance is worse in them due to their lack of support for the `vector-effect` SVG attribute.

+### Annotation properties

+Annotation properties can be set from javascript in the page

+`annotations.model.annotationtype` : PATH|LINE
+`annotations.model.annotationcolor` :
+`annotations.model.annotationlinewidth` :  line width in pixels, does not scale with zoom.
+`annotations.model.annotationname` : Only 1 annotation with the same name can be in the annotationlist, leave empty to allow multiple successive annotations.